irinagastmaier/infinite-scroll/README.md

 # Infinite Scroll with Star Wars

-### A project to demonstrate React Query useInfiniteQuery, for the Udemy course "React Query: Server State Management for React"
+### A project to demonstrate React Query useInfiniteQuery

 ## Installation